BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 The key to advancement in this dystopian society, as often portrayed in rap songs, lies in this understanding -- there are no more *Star Trek-like futures* depicted in the mainstream.

 Furthermore, the ideas depicted in these movies are echoes from our past that continue to haunt us.
-They embody a kind of nostalgia for the future -- our lost futures -- because we have surrendered our ability to envision a different one.
+They embody a kind of nostalgia for the future---our lost futures---because we have surrendered our ability to envision a different one.
 Flying cars, androids, and robots are visions from the 1950s - 1970s, which prompts the question: where are the fresh ideas?
 To illustrate Fisher's point, consider the top-grossing movies of 2019: Avengers: Endgame, The Lion King, Frozen II, Toy Story 4, Captain Marvel, Star Wars: The Rise of Skywalker, Spider-Man: Far From Home, Aladdin, Joker, It: Chapter Two.